element-hq/element-x-android/docs/_developer_onboarding.md

 This Android project is a multi modules project.

 - `app` module is the Android application module.
 Other modules are libraries;
-- `features` modules contain some UI and can be seen as screen of the application;
+- `features` modules contain some UI and can be seen as screen or flow of screens of the application;
 - `libraries` modules contain classes that can be useful for other modules to work.

 A few details about some modules: